-After your baby is born at Morristown Medical Center, Overlook Medical Center or Newton Medical Center, our staff will administer several standard tests and treatments, many of which are required by public health laws.
+After your baby is born at an Atlantic Health System maternity center, our staff will administer several standard tests and treatments:

-A baby’s eyes are exposed to any bacteria that might be present in the birth canal.
+A baby’s eyes are exposed to many bacteria that might be present in the birth canal.
 Eye ointment containing an antibiotic medication is placed in a newborn's eyes after birth.
-This is required by law to protect the baby from an unknown gonorrhea, chlamydia or other infection in the mother's body.
-The ointment may cause a baby's eyes to appear cloudy, and some newborns' eyes may become very irritated with redness or swelling.
-This is a temporary condition and the medication should not be washed or cleaned out of the eyes.
-Most babies will be able to see clearly within a few hours.
+This medication is recommended to protect the baby from an unknown gonorrhea, chlamydia or other infection in the mother's body.

 Hepatitis B Vaccine